NOTE: This is an old Adobe Flash game. It no longer works.

 In this free online brain game, use your single Knight to defend your castle from an onslaught of enemy Pawns.

-To begin, click the Medium link under the picture at left.
+To begin, click the Small, Medium, or Large link under the picture of the game.
 This opens the chess game in a new window.

 Pick up gold and power ups along the way.
 Work your way through multiple levels as the action gets faster and more intense.